rflandau/Orv/implementations/slims/PACKETS.md

 ### Payload

-1. *id*: unique identifier for the VK
-    - example: 456
-2. *height*: the height of the requester's new parent
+1. *height*: the height of the requester's new parent

 ## REGISTER